Walmart CEO hopes US, China can fix trade issues for 'collaborative' relationship

 |WALMART INC.

+McMillon also addressed the need for government support of small business amid the coronavirus pandemic.
+Walmart has hired roughly 500,000 people since mid-March, but many of those roles are temporary, he said.

+"A lot of those people lost jobs," McMillon said.
+"They’ve got to have jobs to go back to.
+We need Congress to come together to figure out what steps needed to be taken so small businesses are protected."

+Walmart shared earnings on Tuesday.
 The retailer's profit spiked 79% in the three months through June as more Americans ordered goods online while riding out the COVID-19 pandemic from home.

 WALMART PROFIT SURGES AS CORONAVIRUS BOOSTS ONLINE SHOPPING SALES